notaero2/ST0523-FOP-practicals/README.md

 ## Instructions

+1. Before you start, run the task `npm: watch` (`ctrl + shift + p` > `Task: Run Task`)
+    - This automatically uploads your saves to GitHub
-1. Change directory to the relevant set
+2. Change directory to the relevant set
     - e.g. `cd 1Operators`
-2. Solve the problems by modifying the `code.js` in each question folder.
+3. Solve the problems by modifying the `code.js` in each question folder.
-3. To run the program:
+4. To run the program:
     - Run `node run.js q#` replacing # with the question number.
     - e.g. `node run.js q1` to run q1.
-4. To add your own test cases:
+5. To add your own test cases:
     - Add additional function calls at the bottom of the `code.js`
     - Run `node ./q#/code.js` replace # with the question number.
     - e.g. `node ./q4/code.js`
-5. Do not modify the `testcases.js` of each question.
+6. Do not modify the `testcases.js` of each question.